brq-cr/nest-queues-example/README.md

 ## Testing multiple child_process

-- Open file and change the variables for retry attempt and delay time.
+- If you want to change the variables for retry attempts and delay time of workers update the `report.service.ts` file under the report module.

-- Run the application
+- Run the application:

 ```bash
 $ npm run start